Find Affordable College Courses

 After completing their Bachelor's Degree, nursing graduates from ECU carry an average student debt load of $24,172.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $261.

-With a ranking of #18, Chamberlain University - Georgia did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Chamberlain - Georgia is a small private for-profit school located in the city of Atlanta.
+Chamberlain University - Georgia landed the #18 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Chamberlain - Georgia is a small private for-profit school located in the medium-sized city of Atlanta.

 Of the 339 students majoring in nursing at Chamberlain - Georgia, 9% are male and 91% are female.